prazwal-bns/Gemini-AI-Integration-Project-Laravel-/readme.md

 # Gemini AI Integration

-A Laravel application with Livewire that integrates with the Gemini API so users can send prompts and receive AI-generated responses in a simple chat interface.
+A Laravel web application with Livewire that integrates with the Gemini API so users can send prompts and receive AI-generated responses in a simple chat interface.

 ## Features